-The final exception to the policy is when a judge forces a counselor to turn over records to a court of law.
+The final exception to the policy is when a judge requires a counselor to turn over records to a court of law.
 This is rare and only occurs when students are involved in some sort of legal proceedings such as custody cases and law suits.

 Our policy about confidentiality is based on state law and the ethics of the counseling profession.
 We believe strongly that students should be aware of how these policies work before they begin counseling.
 This is known as a client’s informed consent.
 Counselors talk with students about these and other related issues in their first session.

 Short-Term Individual and Couple Counseling

 All registered Bridgewater State University students are eligible for an initial consultation appointment with a counselor at Counseling Services.
 Some students don't need more than that one appointment.
 Those students who need or desire follow-up sessions are seen on a short-term basis (typically 1-12 sessions) at Counseling Services or they are referred off campus for follow-up counseling.

 We provide counseling to individuals and to heterosexual, same sex, and transgendered couples.
 Counseling sessions will be provided at a maximum of one session each week.

 Each semester Counseling Services offers a number of therapy and support groups about a variety of topics.